-Antibody Mediated and Antigen Targeted Killing- the t-haNK Platform.
-Our newest line of products are an innovative combination of our haNK and taNK platforms in a single genetic engineering that incorporates all the features of our haNK platform together with a CAR.
-The resulting line of products under this platform avails itself to all three modes of killing: innate, antibody mediated and targeted killing.
-Such products are intended to be combined with therapeutic antibodies to effectively target either two different epitopes of the same cancer specific protein or two different cancer specific proteins.
-CD19.t-haNK is our lead product among a growing list of product candidates in this pipeline and has demonstrated excellent activity in all three modes of killing in in vitro testing.
-Combining our CD19.t-haNK with rituximab allows for targeting of both CD19 and CD20 proteins that may be expressed on the same cancer cell and maintains its importance should the cancer be driven to stop expressing one of them.
-We are currently planning our first in human CD19.t-haNK trial that will be followed immediately by a phase Ib/II combination trial with the NCV.
+CAR Mediated and Antibody Mediated Killing - the t-haNK Platform.
+Our newest platform for the development of therapeutic product candidates is an innovative, bioengineered combination of our haNK and taNK platforms that incorporates all the features of our haNK platform together with a CAR.
+The resulting line of products under this platform avails itself to all three modes of killing: innate, antibody mediated and CAR mediated killing.
+These products also include one or more additional expression elements such as functional cytokines, chemokines and trafficking factors, making them amongst the most versatile in our portfolio.
+These products are intended to be combined with commercially available therapeutic antibodies to effectively target either two different epitopes of the same cancer specific protein or two entirely different cancer specific proteins.
+In addition to our two lead t-haNK product candidates, PD-L1.t-haNK and CD19.t-haNK, both currently at the IND filing stage, a pipeline of prominent CARs for t-haNK are advancing through human enabling studies, including BCMA, HER2 and EGFR, to address an even broader range of cancers as part of a chemotherapy-free combination regimen.